Survivability Rankings for Hawaiian Restaurant in Atlanta

 The right location can make a business; the wrong one can break it.
 Opening a Hawaiian Restaurant in Atlanta requires careful location choice.
 Across 31 neighborhoods analyzed, the overall average survival chance for a new Hawaiian Restaurant is 76% for lasting more than 2 years — due to a combination of many factors across competition, consumer spending, and location dynamics.
 Two businesses on the same block can have very different survivability scores depending on their category.

-When selecting a location for a Hawaiian Restaurant in or around Atlanta, it is crucial to select a location with a very high Survivability Score.
+There is no operational fix for a poorly chosen location.
+Use Survivability Score as a hard filter on candidate addresses before evaluating other factors.
 Revenue Capture Score matters more than any other single metric when predicting business outcomes.
 StreetSpring computes this by projecting the business's market share, which is based on the quality and quantity of primary, secondary, and tertiary competitors.
 We apply advanced machine learning to massive commercial real estate datasets to build accurate models.
 Moderate competition often indicates a healthy market with proven consumer demand.
 The prediction engine behind these rankings is entirely proprietary — developed in-house over years of research.

 This can be summarized as: